ScriBt/ScriBt/README.md

 #####Automation Notes

 Automation Works are complete, though it needs testing in every way!
+Users can add their own commands in the default sequence ( I do it )

-For Automating the ScriBt
+For Automating ScriBt

 1. PREF.rc must have your Desired Values in all Functions